Willington Power Station: History

-Willington 'A' Power Station was first commissioned in late 1957 and contained four 104 M.W. generating units consisting of International Combustion boilers and English Electric turbo-alternator sets.
-The final unit was commissioned in July 1959 and station was officially opened by the 11th Duke of Devonshire on 2 October that year.
+Willington 'A' station began to generate electric power in December 1957.
+Its contained four 104,000 kW English Electric turbo-alternator sets.
+Two fed the 132kV substation two the 275 kV substation.
+Steam for the alternators was provided from four pulverised fuel fired 830,000 lb/hr International Combustion boilers The final unit was commissioned in July 1959 and station was officially opened by the 11th Duke of Devonshire on 2 October that year.
 Each unit, when on full load, would burn approximately 1,000 tons of coal per day, and of this coal there remained some 200 tons of ash which had to be disposed of by pumping through pipe lines and by road transport.

-The second power station on the Site, Willington 'B' was commissioned in 1962 and consisted of two 200 M.W. generating units equipped with Babcock & Wilcox boilers and Associated Electrical Industries (AEI) turbo-alternator sets.
+The second power station Willington 'B' was authorised in August 1957 with its first set commissioned in June 1962 and second unit March 1963.
+It consisted of two 200 MW generating units equipped with 1,400,000 lb/hr Babcock & Wilcox boilers and Associated Electrical Industries (AEI) turbo-alternator sets.
 The 'B' Station boilers would each burn 2,000 tons of coal per day on full load, leaving approximately 400 tons per boiler per day of ash, all of which had to be taken away by road.
 The fuel consumption at Willington Power Station, when on full load, was in the order of 8,000 tons of coal per day, the majority of which was delivered to site by British Railways from collieries of the East Midlands Coal Field.
 Coal was supplied via a branch off the adjacent Derby to Birmingham railway line.
 Rail facilities included an east-facing junction on the mainline including a connection to the Chellaston branch line, an arrival line, a hopper line including gross-weight and tare-weight weighbridges, a coal hopper and a departure line.